semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 You can use Semgrep AppSec Platform or Semgrep OSS to scan your code for security issues, bugs, and compliance to coding standards.
 However, there are key differences between the two offerings.

-:::tip Summary
+:::tip
 Refer to the appendix to skim all features of both offerings.
 :::

 ## Product terms

-The terms used in this document are defined as follows:
+The offerings in this document are defined as follows:

 <dl>
   <dt>Semgrep OSS</dt>